v0vchyk/mimo-bot/README.md

 # Mimo Bot

-**Mimo Bot** is a compact DIY desktop robot based on the **ESP32-S3**, featuring an animated TFT display, touch input, sound output, battery power, and a 3D printed body.
+**Mimo Bot** is a compact DIY desktop robot based on the **ESP32-S3**, built as a small interactive character with an animated TFT display, touch input, sound output, battery power, and a 3D printed body.

-The project is designed as a small interactive desk companion with expressive eyes, animated UI, alarm/clock features, and a clean futuristic look.
+The idea behind this project is to create more than just a simple electronic device — Mimo Bot is designed to feel like a small digital companion for your desk, with expressive eyes, animated UI states, clock and alarm features, and a clean futuristic look.

 ---